Youth to Business

 Carol Wilkas • West Hartford Public Schools

 Robert Kulakowski • Cedar Hill Home Inspection

-West Hartford Chamber of Commerce Scholarship Program in partnership with Westfarms
+West Hartford Chamber of Commerce Grant Program in partnership with Westfarms

 WHPS Mentoring Program